kagsteiner/RPGMaker_AICharacter/README.md

 4. select mistral-large-latest as model
 5. Be happy.
 Pay money.

-Or do the same with OpenAI.
+Or do the same with OpenAI - openai as provider, gpt-5 / gpt-5-mini / gpt-5-nano as model, LLM API Key from OpenAI

 Or try to go local:
 1. Install lmstudio from https://lmstudio.ai/